astudentinearth/drama-llama/backend/README.md

 # Backend Service

-The backend service for the GrowthWay application, built with Spring Boot and Java.
+The backend service for the Groowy application, built with Spring Boot and Java.

 ## Overview